What They Do

 Relevance: Strong overlap with curriculum design and digital resource evaluation.

-Education Program Evaluator
+Nonprofit Education Program Manager

 Emerging AI Tools Tracker